yeoldegrove/sailfish-signature-spoofing/README.md

 Kudos
 ===
-The code is based on a fork from the excelent work of @vermut here:
+The code is based on a fork from the excelent work of [rfvermut](https://github.com/rfvermut) here:
  * [sailfish-signature-spoofing](https://github.com/vermut/sailfish-signature-spoofing)